 Looking for ingenious ways to separate the spaces in your home, both inside and out?
 Join us and discover the best DI...

 This floating desk with shelving above is the perfect illustration of how a minimalistic space can allow plenty of functionality and storage.
 The desk is long enough to house two separate work areas, while the shelving unit stores various stationery, as well as decor.

-Crossing items off your to-do list just got a whole lot more satisfying with this wall-mounted kraft paper dispenser.
-Rather than being mounted directly onto the wall, the roll of paper is attached to IKEA shelf brackets, meaning you have an extra storage unit above.
+Crossing items off your to-do list just got a whole lot more satisfying with this wall-mounted Kraft paper dispenser.
+Rather than being mounted directly onto the wall, the roll of paper is attached to Ikea shelf brackets, meaning you have an extra storage unit above.
 House books, paper files, or even succulents on the top shelf — there are so many clever options!

-Another way to curb your collection of pesky cords is to simply get rid of them!
+A way to curb your collection of pesky cords is to simply get rid of them!
 Okay, so maybe you can’t actually do that.
 But a DIY charging station built into a discreet drawer is a close second.
 All that’s required is to drill a hole in the back of your unit (this project uses a nightstand, but a desk could also work).
 From there, run the cord of a power strip through the hole and attach the unit to the side of the drawer so that the plug-in feature stays in place while you secretly charge all your devices.
 Out of sight, out of mind!

 What if a “cloffice” or under-the-stairs nook still won’t work for your teeny-tiny space?
 Well, there’s one last home office hack up our sleeve — a work area that is a home office one minute and a mirror the next.
 This multi-purpose feature is mounted onto a wall, which means it doesn’t take up any floor space.
-When the table is down, the unit can function as an office, kitchen table, or even hangout space for when guests are over.
+When the table is down, the unit can function as an office, kitchen table, or even a hangout space for when guests are over.
 And when it’s not in use, the work surface can be discreetly tucked away.